Gardening Answers Knowledgebase

 The website further suggests adding nitrogen fertilizer, but bear in mind that excessive fertilizer contributes to urban runoff pollution.

 As for sweetening the soil with lime(making it less acidic), it is best to do a soil test before attempting to amend for soil pH.
-Also, as this information from Colorado State University (which focuses on fairy rings, a type of fungus) points out, fungi thrive or survive at various soil pH levels:
+The City of Seattle's Natural Lawn Care information says that you would only need to "apply lime in the spring or fall if a soil test shows a calcium deficiency or acid soil conditions (pH less than 5)."

 Link to this record only (permalink)